codersMom/angular100-labs-2020-06-22/Ch08-Services/1services/README.md

    ng g s albums/shared/album
    ```

-3. Update the content of the service to
+3. Update the content of the service to look like this:

    ```typescript
    import { Injectable } from "@angular/core";